 You may elect to treat a specified liability loss as if it were not a specified liability loss.
 If you make this election, the loss carryback period will be 2 years (3 years if the loss is an eligible loss; 5 years if the loss is a farming loss).
-To make the election, attach a statement to your 1999 income tax return filed on or before the due date (including extensions) that you are electing to treat any 1999 specified liability losses as if they were not specified liability losses.
-If you filed your return timely without making that election, you may still make the election by filing an amended return within 6 months of the due date of the return (excluding extensions).
-Attach the election to the amended return and write "Filed pursuant to section 301.9100-2" on the election statement.
-File the amended return at the same address that you filed the original return.
+To make this election for a loss incurred in your 2000 tax year, attach to your 2000 income tax return filed on or before the due date (including extensions) a statement that you are electing to treat any 2000 specified liability losses as if they were not specified liability losses.
+If you filed your return on time, you may make the election on an amended return filed within 6 months of the due date of the return (excluding extensions).
+Attach the election to the amended return, and write "Filed pursuant to section 301.9100-2" on the election statement.
+File the amended return at the same address you used for your original return.
 Once made, the election is irrevocable.

 Special rules.
-Special rules apply if you filed a joint return (or a separate return) for some, but not all of the tax years involved in figuring the NOL carryback.
-See Pub.
+Special rules apply if you filed a joint return (or a separate return) for some but not all of the tax years involved in figuring the NOL carryback.
+For details, see Pub.
 536. Attach a computation showing how you figured the carryback.